nextgis/docs_ngmobile/source/load_geodata.rst

    Layer settings dialogue.

-4. Pressing "Create" button starts data processing for creation of a new layer
+4. Pressing "Create" button starts data processing for creation of a new layer.

 .. note::
 	In case of GeoJSON data importing the new layer will always be a vector layer!